jonlpersson/ed-latimore/site/_posts/2022-08-25-how-to-learn-calculus.md

 * Derivatives
 * Integrals

+Doing these techniques is relatively simple, though not necessarily easy.
+In fact, the a large portion of Calculus II is learning different integration techniques and recognizing when to use them.

+With that said, understand why you need them will go a LONG way in helping you proficiently use them all.&nbsp;

 **Limits**

 Limits form the foundation of calculus and help us predict an unknown number to a reasonable level of closeness.
 Otherwise, we’d be left in the black hole of infinite possibilities.